13 unique and effective writing tips: your guide to leveling up in 2025

 This directive might sound simple and obvious, given that we writers operate in good faith and don't set out to deceive our readers.
 In a writing context, telling the truth means several things that we'll need to explore:

-• Authenticity and writing in alignment with your values, beliefs, and worldview, even when you write in a genre like fantasy, which isn't based on factual accuracy.
+• Authenticity: Write in alignment with your values, beliefs, and worldview, even when you write in a genre like fantasy, which isn't based on factual accuracy.

-• Exploring the human condition honestly, by acknowledge the joys, sorrows, failures, and triumphs of what it means to be human, as well as grappling with the ambiguities and contradictions of the human experience.
+• Exploring the human condition honestly: Acknowledge the joys, sorrows, failures, and triumphs of what it means to be human.
+Grapple with the ambiguities and contradictions of the human experience.

 • Presenting facts, particularly in nonfiction, related to your topic.